Manchester City FC

 Inspired by the urban sign, the developers of the logo also decided to decorate it with a beautiful inscription in Latin.

-This badge was based on the arms of the city of Manchester and consisted of a shield in front of a golden eagle.
+This badge was based on the arms of the city of Manchester, and consisted of a shield in front of a golden eagle.
 The eagle is an old heraldic symbol of the city of Manchester.
-The shield features a ship on its upper half representing the Manchester Ship Canal, and three diagonal stripes in the lower half symbolize the city’s three rivers – the Irwell, the Irk, and the Medlock.
-The bottom of the badge bears the motto “Superbia in Proelio”, which translates as “Pride in Battle” in Latin.
+The shield features a ship on its upper half representing the Manchester Ship Canal, and three diagonal stripes in the lower half symbolise the city's three rivers – the Irwell, the Irk and the Medlock.
+The bottom of the badge bears the motto "Superbia in Proelio", which translates as "Pride in Battle" in Latin.
 Above the eagle and shield are three stars, which are purely decorative.

 1981 - 1997

 For the 1981 season, Manchester kept the same design with some changes to color.
-The shield has a two-tone color of blue and white with the background blue going darker.
-Still have the arched wordmark “MANCHESTER CITY F.C.” in black.
+The shield has a two tone color of blue and white with the background blue going darker.
+Still have the arched wordmark "MANCHESTER CITY F.C." in black.

-1972 - 1976
+1972 - 1981

-In 1972, Manchester City made significant changes to the design and again the colors.
+In 1972, Manchester City made significant change to the design and again the colors.
 Changes to the featured shield by adding a red rose below the yellow ship.
-The roundel logo now sports a white background for the arched wordmark “MANCHESTER CITY F.C.” in black.
+The roundel logo now sports a white background for the arched wordmark "MANCHESTER CITY F.C." in black.

 1970 - 1972